Gamefreak2302/Huskycrates-Extension/README.md

   * Feeling into donating? donate to [huskycrates](https://ore.spongepowered.org/codeHusky/HuskyCrates) , it's their plugin that makes this possible.
   * The memory game does not save yet, on close = key loss and chance loss
   * Code does contain a lootbox class, which is not accessable (has bugg )
-  * Command items use %p as player placeholder and will be executed from console
+  * Command items use %p as player placeholder, doesn't use "/" in front and will be executed as if it came from console.